 The problem here was that SSIS didn't have any support for backwards compatibility.
 For example, if you wanted to develop packages for SQL Server 2008, you needed Visual Studio 2008.
 If you wanted to develop for SQL Server 2014, you needed Visual Studio 2013.
 With Visual Studio 2013, you couldn't develop SSIS projects for SQL Server 2008 or any other version of SQL Server except for SQL Server 2014.
 This meant that if you worked with several versions of SSIS, you ended up with lots of different versions of Visual Studio on your development machine.

-The latest release of SSDT solves these issues: by introducing backwards compatibility you can use one single version of SSDT to develop and maintain SQL Server 2012, 2014 and 2016 SSIS projects.
+The latest releases of SSDT (since SQL Server 2016) solve these issues: by introducing backwards compatibility you can use one single version of SSDT to develop and maintain versions of SSIS projects from 2012 up to 2017 and later.
 It's important to note that SSAS and SSRS support backwards compatibility for quite some time now.

 SSIS and Backwards Compatibility